neurospin/neurospin_to_bids/README.md

 create the folders and file names in the BIDS dataset, every other column will be added to a new `participants.tsv` file included under the `rawdata` top folder.

+Which 'location'
+The location column corresponds to the MRI used.
+Three label are possible:
+* 'prisma' for Prisma_fit
+* 'trio' for 'database/TrioTim'
+* '7t' for Investigational_Device_7T

 #### User case with 2 sessions the same day with the same participant
 For instance, if a participant undergoes an examination in the morning and in the afternoon,